-3.2 The RGB Color Model
+3.3 The RGB Color Model

-One of the oldest color models, originally proposed by Isaac Newton.
+RGB is one of the oldest color models, originally proposed by Isaac Newton.
 This is the model used by most color cameras.

 The RGB model "pretends" that Red, Green and Blue are orthogonal (independent) axes of a Cartesian space.